Secondary Master's in Machine Learning

 - Must be a current PhD student, faculty member, or staff member at CMU.

-- Must have the approval/nomination of their advisor (PhD students) or immediate supervisor (faculty and staff).
+- Must have the approval of their advisor (PhD students) or immediate supervisor (faculty and staff).

 Differences Between the Standard and Secondary MS

-Since Secondary MS students are already at CMU for another purpose, the Secondary MS is generally completed part-time and so usually takes longer than 3 or 4 semesters.
+Since Secondary MS students are already at CMU for another purpose, the Secondary MS is generally completed part-time.

 For PhD students, the practicum may be fulfilled by Reading & Research taken in your home department, if such research contains significant machine learning content.
 Furthermore, if a course is counted towards your PhD degree, it may also be counted for the Secondary MS, so long as such double-counting is permitted by your PhD program.
 However, any course counted towards another master's-level or bachelor's-level degree may not be counted toward the Secondary MS.